 The truth is, we learn from mistakes.
-However, when it comes to investing, it's better to learn from someone else's costly mistake that it is to make your own expensive ones.
+However, when it comes to investing, it’s better to learn from someone else’s costly mistake than it is to make your own expensive ones.

 Frequent trading can hurt you in two ways.
 First, you pay a lot in commissions for small gains, and that’s not what investing is about.
 Second, you don’t allow the power of compounding to work for you.
 Since you eliminate the time factor, your money doesn’t grow like it should.

-Then, one day it didn't go back to $100.
+Then, one day it didn’t go back to $100.
 I kept waiting, and waiting.
-I don't recall when I looked at it, probably in the later 1990's, but I figure based on all the splits. that had I just kept it long term would probably have been worth $2 million.
+I don’t recall when I looked at it, probably in the later 1990s, but I figure based on all the splits that had I just kept it long-term, it would probably have been worth $2 million.

 I did the same with AOL in 1993 when it went public.